Updated: November 9, 2025

 Research Costs

-Know typical rates before shopping so you recognize fair pricing.
+Know rates before shopping so you recognize fair pricing.
 Check what courier companies with similar fleet sizes and delivery areas pay for workers' comp and commercial auto.
 It helps you negotiate better and spot when insurers quote high rates for delivery operations.

 3. 3